-A plasma-enhanced ALD (PE-ALD) process as developed by Sharma et al.^[20] was used to deposit different thicknesses of MoS2 at a set table temperature of 450 °C. PE-ALD processes are attractive for nanoscale device fabrication, due to the high reactivity of the ${\sf plasma}.^{[29]}$ The substrate temperature was ≈350 °C due to limited thermal contact between the substrate and the table.^[30] The depositions were executed using an Oxford Instruments FlexAL reactor equipped with a remote inductively coupled plasma source.
-As precursor, Mo(N^tBu)2(NMe2)2 (98%, Sigma-Aldrich) was employed.
-The precursor was contained in a stainless-steel canister, which was heated to 50 °C. A 50 sccm Ar bubbling flow was applied to facilitate precursor delivery into the reaction chamber.
-After each precursor dose (6 s) and plasma coreactant exposure (20 s), an intermediate purge step (10 s) with 100 sccm of Ar flow was implemented.
-A plasma mixture of 8 sccm H2S, 2 sccm H2, and 40 sccm Ar was used as the coreactant.
-The plasma was operated at a power of 100 W at a pressure of ≈6 mTorr.
-At the used table temperature of 450 °C, the precursor dose showed soft-saturating behavior.^[20] It could not be excluded that this soft-saturation was resulting from precursor decomposition.
-However, due to the short precursor dose (6 s), it was expected that precursor decomposition had little to no contribution to the growth or to the barrier performance.
-The deposited films consisted of stoichiometric MoS2 with a Mo:S ratio of 1:2.0.^[31]
+A plasma-enhanced ALD (PE-ALD) process as developed by Sharma et al. [20] was used to deposit different thicknesses of MoS2 at a set table temperature of 450°C. PE-ALD processes are attractive for nanoscale device fabrication, due to the high reactivity of the plasma [29].
+The substrate temperature is approximately 350°C due to limited thermal contact between the substrate and the table [30].
+The depositions were executed using an Oxford Instruments FlexALTM reactor equipped with a remote inductively coupled plasma source.
+As precursor, Mo(NtBu)2(NMe2)2 (98%, Sigma Aldrich) was employed.
+The precursor was contained in a stainless steel canister which was heated to 50°C. A 50 sccm Ar bubbling flow was applied to facilitate precursor delivery into the reaction chamber.
+After each precursor dose (6 s) and plasma co-reactant exposure (20 s), an intermediate purge step (10 s) with 100 sccm of Ar flow was implemented.
+A plasma mixture of 8 sccm H2S, 2 sccm H2 and 40 sccm Ar was used as the co-reactant.
+The plasma was operated at a power of 100 W at a pressure of ~6 mTorr.
+At the used table temperature of 450°C the precursor dose shows softsaturating behavior [20].
+It cannot be excluded that this soft-saturation is resulting from precursor decomposition.
+However, due to the short precursor dose (6 s), it is expected that precursor decomposition has little to no contribution to the growth or to the barrier performance.
+The deposited films consist of stoichiometric MoS2 with a Mo:S ratio of 1:2.0 [31].

-Capacitor structures, illustrated in the inset of Figure 5, consisting of p++ Si base with 90 nm dry thermal SiO_2 as the dielectric and with a Cu/Al electrode on the top and an Al electrode on the bottom, were used for TDDB measurements.
-The top electrodes were deposited through a shadow mask, where the first 5 nm of Cu was deposited either with e-beam evaporation or soft-impact sputtering, for which no difference in performance was observed in the investigations.
+Capacitor structures, illustrated in the inset of Figure 5, consisting of p++ Si base with 90 nm dry thermal SiO_2 as the dielectric and with a Cu/Al electrode on the top and an Al electrode on the bottom, were used for time-dependent dielectric breakdown (TDDB) measurements.
+The top electrodes were deposited through a shadow mask, where the first 5 nm of Cu was deposited either with e-beam evaporation or soft-impact sputtering, for which no difference in performance was observed in our investigations.
 Subsequently, the remaining 25 nm Cu and the Al were sputtered at regular conditions.
 Likewise, the bottom Al electrode was sputtered at regular conditions over the whole area.
-The adhesion between the MoS2 and the electrode, tested by a Scotch tape test, was better than the adhesion between the MoS2 and SiO2, see the Supporting Information.
+The adhesion between the MoS_2 and the electrode, tested by a Scotch tape test, was better than the adhesion between the MoS_2 and SiO_2 , see the supporting information, SI.
 TDDB measurements were performed at room temperature by applying a constant electric field across the capacitor structure.
-During the measurement, the current was measured as a function of time, and the t{BD} was determined from the sharp increase in current where the leakage current exceeded 1.3 \times 10^{-2} μA $\mu m^{-2},^{[12]}$ as shown in Figure 5.
+During the measurement, the current is measured as a function of time, and the time-to-breakdown (t{BD}) is determined from the sharp increase in current where the leakage current exceeds $1.3 \cdot 10^{-2} \, \mu \text{A}/\mu \text{m}^2$ [12], as shown in Figure 5.